jaykhatri0875/meeting-room-booking-system/README.md

 5. Name the project -  "Meetopia" (To avoid any build issues)
 6. Hit `Next` two times to move to the next page
 7. Check on the `Create web.xml` and click on `Finish`
-8. Import apache tomcat api jar via the project build path
+8. Import `tomcat-api.jar`,`json-simple-1.1.1.jar` via project build path
-9. Import sql connector jar file similarly (File is located at WebContent/WEB-INF/lib)
+9. Import `mysql-connector-java-8.0.11.jar` similarly if connecting to RemoteDB
 10. Run the project